-Students choose any three one-credit electives in the NPM certificate.
+Students choose any two or three workshops in the NPM certificate.
 These courses are taught by a mix of full-time faculty and experienced practitioners.
 These courses are typically offered in weekend intensive formats, notably two Saturdays.
 The courses may also be offered in non-traditional formats including laboratory, fieldwork, and practical project settings.
-All elective courses are one semester hour (15 academic contact hours).
 Course offerings make it possible to complete the certificate in one year.
-However, students may complete the non-profit certificate at their own pace.
+However, students may complete the nonprofit certificate at their own pace.

-- PAD 623 Grants Writing
+PAD 623 Grants Writing

-- PAD 624 Nonprofit Strategic Planning
+PAD 624 Nonprofit Strategic Planning

-- PAD 626 Nonprofit Program Evaluation
+PAD 626 Nonprofit Program Evaluation

-- PAD 627 Nonprofit Information Management
+Nonprofit Information Management

-- PAD 628 Nonprofit Laws
+Nonprofit Laws